techdivision/import-docs/06.framework/docs.md

 visible: true
 ---

+The main purpose of M2IF, if you will not use it indirectly with the M2IF - Simple Console Tool, is to support you, to build your own Magento 2 import service.
+Therefore, we choosed a Component-Based Architecture.
+If you want to implement your own custom component to import another Magento 2 entity, e. g. customers, you can and should follow these guidelines.

 ### Dependency Injection

-M2IF uses the [Symonfy DI Container](http://symfony.com/doc/current/components/dependency_injection.html) to compose the application.
-Therefore each library provides the necessary DI configuration files in the directory `symfony/Resources/config/services.xml`.
-On application startup, the library files will be parsed and depending on the used Magento Edition, the apropriate classes will be injected.
+The M2IF componentens does not care about DI, but they can be tied together by using DI.
+For the M2IF - Simple Console Tool, we've implemented as reference application, we've used the [Symonfy DI Container](http://symfony.com/doc/current/components/dependency_injection.html) to compose the application.
+To make the start quite simply, we recommend to also use Symonfy and/or Symfony DI when start writing your own component or application.
+Therefore each core library provides the necessary Symfony DI configuration files in the directory `symfony/Resources/config/services.xml`.
+To get an impression on how Symfony DI can be used to composer your application have a look at the reference application.
+M2IF - Simple Console Tool, which parses the library files on start-up, depending on the used Magento Edition, the apropriate load, initialize and inject the necessary classes.

 > For [configuration](#configuration) the symfony service IDs will be used instead of the real class names.